JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

 The real power of backtick syntax doesn't emerge, however, until we begin constructing commands programmatically.
 Just as in the shell (and in Julia strings), you can interpolate values into commands using the dollar sign (`$`):

-    julia> dir="src";
+    julia> dir = "src";

     julia> `find $dir -type f`.exec
     ["find", "src", "-type", "f"]

 Unlike in the shell, however, Julia values interpolated into commands are interpolated as a single verbatim argument — no characters inside the value are interpreted as special after the value has been interpolated:

-    julia> dir="two words";
+    julia> dir = "two words";

     julia> `find $dir -type f`.exec
     ["find", "two words", "-type", "f"]

-    julia> dir="foo'bar";
+    julia> dir = "foo'bar";

     julia> `find $dir -type f`.exec
     ["find", "foo'bar", "-type", "f"]

-This works no matter what the contents of the interpolated value is, allowing simple interpolation of characters that are otherwise quite difficult to pass as parts of command-line arguments:
+This works no matter what the contents of the interpolated value is, allowing simple interpolation of characters that are quite difficult to pass as parts of command-line arguments, even in the shell:

-    julia> tab="\t";
+    julia> tab = "\t";

     julia> cmd = `join -t$tab a.tsv b.tsv`;